Location-Based Advertising: Adding Behavior to the Marketing Equation

 How to Personalize Your Message to People Based on Where They Most Frequently Visit

 Restaurant go’er.
 Has young children.
 Someone who is into live music.
 Into home improvement.
 Keeps fit.
 Likes Thai food.
 Sports fan.
 What do these descriptions have in common?
 Answer – they are a few of the numerous ways you and your customers are being categorized like never before.
 It’s real, and even the smallest of advertising businesses who are figuring out how to use it to their advantage are seeing great results.
 What is it you ask and how do I do it? – Read on.

-HOW LOCATION-BASED BEHAVIORAL CATEGORIZATION WORKS
+HOW DOES LOCATION-BASED BEHAVIORAL ADVERTISING WORK?

 Name a few things you take with you wherever you go.
 Wallet with money and ID?
 Probably most of the time.
 Keys to your house?
 Likely.
-Mobile phone?
+Cell phone?
 You’d feel more naked without that than probably anything else.
 And if you haven’t noticed, that phone is getting “smarter” by the day influencing you in ways you are rarely noticing.
 Happen to leave work around the same time every day?
 Have you noticed your phone telling you how traffic is or how long it'll take you to get home the second you turn on your car?
 Right, as I was saying – smarter.